 grid reference TM 164 434Something we've got wrong about this establishment?
 Something more you think we should know about it?
 Please email us

 CAMRA Ipswich & East Suffolk branch.

-Also listed at 44-47 Wherstead Rd.
-(1871) and at Bath St. Back in Victorian times Bath St. used to join Wherstead Rd. rather than stopping at Hawes St. as it does now.
+The Eagle has also been listed at 44-47 Wherstead Road (1871) and at Bath Street.
+Back in Victorian times Bath Street used to join Wherstead Rd. rather than stopping at Hawes Street as it does now.

 Originally only licensed as a beerhouse, according to the Ipswich licensing records, the pub got its full license on March 28th 1960.

 Today the building is used as a café.

 The landlord of the Eagle tavern, Wherstead road, applied for permission to open at 5 o'clock am for the purposes of supplying coffee to the men employed at the Waterside Works.
 Permission granted.Ipswich Journal, March 1890**